tuxedocurly/mantaray_keyboard/README.md

 **How to build the firmware (after setting up the build environment):**
 1. Set up your build environment according to the QMK documentation for your OS

-2. Clone the mantaray repo, unzip the file, and add it to you qmk_firmware/keyboards folder
+2. Clone the mantaray2040 repo, unzip the file, and add it to you qmk_firmware/keyboards folder

 3. Run the build command.
 Below is an example for linux: